eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 ## Container Instance Enforcement

-In the [Container Instance configuration](#configuring-the-container) is included an option that allows to add a specific digest to the enforcement allowlist: this option was designed to allow the authorization of a specific image, but only when a Container Instance run by Kura is using it.
+The [Container Instance configuration](#configuring-the-container) contains an option called *Container Image Enforcement Digest*, that allows to add a specific digest to the enforcement allowlist.
+When this is specified, only the matching image is allowed to execute.
+The framework will strictly enforce the policy to the containers running, in order to match a 1:1 relationship between running containers and defined container instances.

+Whenever Kura executes a *digest-scan* on the running containers, the digests provided in the Container Instances configurations are added to the Container Orchestration Allowlist: in this way, the authorized images will be not only the ones identified by the Allowlist digests, but also the ones specified through the *Container Image Enforcement Digest* options.

 Everytime the enforcement feature performs a check on its startup or when a new container is started, it will consider as authorized all the digests included in the Container Orchestration Allowlist and those provided by the enabled Container Instances in Kura through the *Container Image Enforcement Digest* option.